wangyoucao577/containers/docker/README.md

 If it's important to share middle layers(e.g. some middle layers are very large and valuable to share to save time for `push/pull`),
 **DON'T delete any previously built image on your build machine.**

+### 4. DOCKER_BUILDKIT=1 can not support special character in URL
+People have reported same issue to docker team already: [Buildkit builds misinterpret encoded URLs ("%3D" changed to "%!D(MISSING)")](https://github.com/docker/for-linux/issues/714).
+We have to wait docker team to fix this issue.
+Before that the workaround can be NOT enable `DOCKER_BUILDKIT=1`.

 ## References
 - [Get Docker CE for CentOS](https://docs.docker.com/install/linux/docker-ce/centos/)